mathesar-foundation/mathesar-wiki/engineering/architecture/api-standards.md

 - We should strive to make each error message unique to its situation.
 - Untrusted user input _is_ allowed inside error messages.
 Care should be taken to appropriately escape error messages when printing them in various contexts, as all error messages should be presumed to contain potentially malicious content.
 - API error messages should be written primarily for an audience of Mathesar developers.
 The front end will typically print user-targeted error messages first, followed by the API error message if appropriate.
-- Errors should follow the following format with `details` providing the error message, `error_code` providing the Mathesar-specific error code, and `field` providing the name of the field the error is related to. `field` can be `null` if the error is not related to a field.
+- Errors should adhere to the following format, with `details` providing the error message, `error_code` providing the Mathesar-specific error code, and `field` providing the name of the field the error is related to. `field` can be `null` if the error is not related to a field.

 ```javascript
 {